CamClimate/ECCO-cloud/README.md

 Note that it is unclear that there is any benefit to running the above software with more than 96 cpu's.

+If you have questions please contact us at (mark at camclimate.org).